Permanent Canal Closures and Pumps (PCCP)

 17th Street Canal

 As part of the Hurricane and Storm Damage Risk Reduction System (HSDRRS), the U.S. Army Corps of Engineers constructed the Permanent Canal Closures and Pumps (PCCP) at a cost of $615 million.
-The PCCP facilities were constructed to withstand 200 mph winds at three second gusts and 155 mph sustained winds.
+The PCCP control centers were constructed to withstand 200 mph winds at three second gusts and 155 mph sustained winds.